 Search Engine Optimization Questions

-SEO is a very complex and time intensive process.
+SEO is a very complex and time-intensive process.
 It’s not for everyone.
 It takes focus and attention, even when you know what you’re doing.
-As a business owner, seeking and SEO company or agency is in your best interest because of the processes and connections we as a marketing company already has.
-Having years of experience and the relationships we do, you’ll find that we can not only strategize exactly what you need to move up in rankings, but we can also proficiently execute them in a timely and accurate manner that would otherwise take a lot of time to learn and do.
-In addition, you could potentially make a lot of mistakes that could harm your websites chance to rank well in the search engines.
+As a business owner, seeking an SEO company or agency is in your best interest because of the processes and connections we as a marketing company already have.
+Having years of experience and the relationships we do, you’ll find that we can not only strategize precisely what you need to move up in rankings, but we can also proficiently execute them in a timely and accurate manner that would otherwise take a lot of time to learn and do.
+Besides, you could potentially make a lot of mistakes that could harm your websites chance to rank well in the search engines.
 This would reduce the chance people would find you with some of the desired keywords you would want to rank for as well as reduced traffic or revenue.
-Hiring the right SEO company can save you time, money, and most importantly worry.
+Hiring the right SEO company can save you time, money, and most importantly, worry.
 Besides, wouldn’t you want to focus on your other business aspects and not worry about the website?

 Organic results are the results that appear in search engines, for free, based on an algorithm that the search engines create.
 Certain actions rank websites higher over time.
 Paid (or inorganic) search results appear at the top or side of a search engine page.
 These ads are what advertisers pay for to appear on different search engines for relevant keywords to whatever it is they are trying to sell.